saltyorg/docs/docs/advanced/your-own-containers.md

 If you want to create a role file that you can install like the built-in applications, see [here](../sandbox/basics.md#contributing-to-sandbox-apps).

+IMPORTANT: `APPNAME` is a placeholder.  *You need to change that* **everywhere it appears** to match the application you are installing.

 ## Docker Compose

 === "Using Traefik (Authelia)"